'André Gonçalves is a scenographic father', says Tereza Seiblitz, mother of the actor's daughter

 ‘I have to say’

 “I don’t like this exhibition.
-But I think now I have to talk about why André is showing my daughter.
-I’m just talking about it, because I turned into a jaguar.
-I’m very upset about this exhibition that André is making of his own daughters.
-This reveals a lot the type of father. that he is.
+But I think I have to talk now, because André is showing my daughter.
+I’m just talking, because I turned into a jaguar.
+I’m very upset about this exhibition that André is doing with his own daughters.
+The father he is.
 If it were up to me, he wouldn’t even want to know.
 But mess with her?
 André moved in a place he couldn’t do.”

 ‘Just looking for my daughter to curse’